replikativ/datahike/README.md

   access the index datastructures (hitchhiker-tree) and leverage their persistent nature for replication.
 These internals are not guaranteed to stay stable, but provide useful insight into what is going on and can be optimized.
-- datahike does not provide historical information out of the box yet
 - Datomic has a REST interface and a Java API
 - Datomic provides timeouts